 Michael Shannon is a class act and is always enjoyable to watch.
 Even though he gets top billing, this really is not his character’s story.
 Coach Murphy is meant to drive and to steer.
 And Shannon does that with his perennial gruff voice and commanding scowl.
-His antithesis, David James Elliott (perhaps best known for playing John Wayne in the spectacular Trumbo), plays a great devious dad.
+His antithesis, David James Elliott (perhaps best known for playing John Wayne in the spectacular Trumbo), plays a deliciously devious dad.

 The crew members all perform well with their mostly-stock roles.
 Alexander Lugwig (Alex), Charles Melton (Chris), and Alex MacNicoll (John) are all stars in the making.
 Heart of Champions has the potential to launch many careers like a Red Dawn for the 2020s.

 What truly makes Heart of Champions worth the time is Edd Lukas’ cinematography.
 He plays with reflections on the water.
 He makes the sun sing and waves dance.
 He juxtaposes the gruelling efforts of the rowers with the beauty all around them.
 If anything is to be remembered about this movie is that it looks fantastic.

 What also moves is Julian Scherle’s music.
 He creates an underlying theme that steadily grows as the competence of the team increases.
 The music is catchy and powerful and a treat to hear.
 Ironically, the only downplay is that the movie almost screamed for the occasional needledrop.
 Yet in that absence, Scherle’s compositions totally work.